-Level Component 0 2 Safety, agency Have appropriate policies (with the exception of reflective supervision) S1.2: Indicated "no" to at least one policy (with the exception of reflective supervision) in Q1 Indicated "yes" to all policies (with the exception of reflective supervision) in Q1 Safety, project Indicated readiness to deliver an S3: Indicated "no" to Q8 IPV intervention S3: Indicated "no" to Q8 Indicated "yes" to Q8 Safety, project Integrates a trauma-informed approach Did not mention a trauma-informed approach, provides trauma-related training or counseling anywhere Mentioned a trauma-informed approach, provides trauma-related training or counseling anywhere Safety, Indiv. staff Have a policy addressing reflective $$ \$1.2: Indicated "no" to reflective supervision for staff $$ supervision in Q1 $$ S1.2: Indicated "no" to reflective supervision in $\mathbb{Q}1$ Indicated "yes" to reflective supervision in $\ensuremath{\text{Q1}}$ these services (connection).
+Level Component 0 1 2 Safety, agency Have appropriate policies (with the exception of reflective supervision) S1.2: Indicated "no" to at least one policy (with the exception of reflective supervision) in Q1 Indicated "yes" to all policies (with the exception of reflective supervision) in Q1 Safety, project Indicated readiness to deliver an S3: Indicated "no" to Q8 IPV intervention S3.
+Indicated "no" to Q8 Indicated "yes" to Q8 Safety, project Integrates a trauma-informed approach Did not mention a trauma-informed approach, provides trauma-related training or counseling anywhere Mentioned a trauma-informed approach, provides trauma-related training or counseling anywhere Safety, Indiv. staff Have a policy addressing reflective $$ \$1.2: Indicated "no" to reflective supervision for staff $$ supervision in Q1 $$ S1.2: Indicated "no" to reflective supervision in Q1 Indicated "yes" to reflective supervision in $\ensuremath{\text{Q1}}$

+Note: Sections (S) and questions (Q) refer to location of each scoring criteria in YSPS.
+Bold, key components; Unbold, recommended components.
+Abbreviations: Indiv., Individual; IPV, Interpersonal Violence. these services (connection).
 At the agency level, we assessed whether the agency had adapted to meet community needs (competency) and created policies related to safety (e.g., crisis management; safety).
 At the project level, we assessed whether projects engaged families who would benefit from an IPV intervention (awareness), whether projects offered an array of services (competency), and whether projects had previously collected information or data on families or outcomes (competency).
 At the individual level, we assessed whether community-based project staff had received relevant training (competency) and whether there was a policy in place regarding reflective supervision for staff (safety; Tomlin, Hines, & Sturn, 2016; Tomlin, Weatherston, & Pavkov, 2014).
 See Table 1 for a full list of components included across all levels.